 - You need even correction before sealant or coating

-- You can practice on a test panel first
+- You can practise on a test panel first

-What should you look for on the bottle before buying?
+What to check on the bottle before you buy

-- Use case: swirl removal, gloss enhancement, oxidation removal, pre-wax finish
+- Use case: swirl removal, gloss enhancement, oxidation removal, or pre-wax finish

-- Body-shop safe or wax/silicone content: important if you plan coating or repaint work
+- Body-shop safe or wax/silicone content: it matters if you plan to coat or repaint

 - Finish quality: whether it needs a second-step polish

-Also check what comes next.
-Many owners stop after polishing.
-That’s a mistake.
-Polishing improves paint, but protection locks the result in.
+Then check what comes next.
+Many owners stop after polishing, and that’s a mistake.
+Polishing improves the paint, but protection locks the result in.
+Follow up with wax for warmth and easy DIY use, a paint sealant for longer synthetic protection, or a ceramic coating for durable, higher-end protection.

-For most Indian owners, the best starting point is a light or medium polish, not a harsh compound.
-India’s huge base of 4.3 million passenger vehicles and 19.6 million two-wheelers means most real-world paint problems come from washing, dust, and outdoor parking, not severe body-shop-level defects (SIAM, 2025).
+For most owners, start with a light or medium polish, not a harsh compound.
+Most real-world paint problems here come from washing, dust, and outdoor parking, not severe body-shop defects.
+A quick shortcut:

 - Mild swirls, faded gloss: light polish